 Obtain a Condo Insurance Policy

-Your condo is your biggest investment and it is important to protect it.
+Your condo is either your biggest investment or one of your largest and it is important to protect it.
 Having an insurance policy in place should be a top priority and when you are arranging financing, your lender will require that you have adequate coverage in place prior to closing.

 Arrange a Final Inspection

 You may be entitled to have a final inspection of the condo if set out in your Agreement.
 You must make arrangements for the final inspection through your real estate agent.
-When you attend for the final inspection, please pay careful attention to the condition of the condo as it compares to the condition when you signed.
-Please report to your lawyer if there are concerns.
+When you attend for the final inspection, pay careful attention to the condition of the condo as it compares to the condition when you signed.
+Report to your lawyer if there are any concerns.

 New Condos: PDI Inspection